Questions intensify after Texas officer kills woman at home

 “The members of the FWPOA love the citizens that we serve, and our thoughts and prayers are with the family of Atatiana Jefferson; our hearts are heavy,” the statement said.

-The shooting comes less than two weeks after Guyger, the former Dallas police officer, was sentenced to 10 years in prison after being convicted of murder in the fatal shooting of Jean.
-Guyger, 31, said during her trial that mistook Jean’s apartment for her own, which was one floor below Jean’s.
+The shooting comes less than two weeks after a white former Dallas police officer was sentenced to 10 years in prison after being convicted of murder in the fatal shooting of her black neighbor inside his own apartment.
+Amber Guyger, 31, said during her trial that mistook Botham Jean’s apartment for her own, which was one floor below Jean’s.
 Merritt also represents Jean’s family.

 Sign up for Daily Newsletters